-If there’s one thing you should do before you start gathering points and miles, it’s making sure you have a goal.
+If there’s one thing you should do before you start gathering points and miles, it’s make sure you have a goal.
 That goal will be different for everyone.
 Some people might want to travel in business or first class for the first time ever.
 Others could be looking for a way to make their honeymoon or anniversary trip one that they’ll never forget by staying at a fancy resort for a week.
-Or maybe you just want to take the entire family on vacation to Orlando and need to save some money (because theme park tickets are so expensive).
+Or maybe you want to take the entire family on vacation to Orlando and need to save some money (because theme park tickets are so expensive).

 Goal setting isn’t easy.
 You have to sit down and decide what you want.
 A simple way to think about your goal is to break it down into three questions.